-Look no further than the personal reputation score, a metric now offered by brand managers and reputation firms across the web.
+If you want to fully grasp your online reputation, look no further than your personal Reputation Score.
+This metric is now offered by brand managers and reputation firms across the web.

 What is the internet saying about you?Find Out Now

 But what is a reputation score, and what does it mean for your personal reputation in 2021?